UKPLab/CARE/content-server/README.md

     cd peer/content-server
     sudo ./install.sh           # Install needed software packages

-Please restart after running the install script or use `source pyenv.sh`.
+Please restart the terminal after running the install script or use `source pyenv.sh`.\

-Both is tested with a clean Ubuntu 20.04 LTS Installation (minimal installation).\
 If something goes wrong, clean environment with ```make clean```.

+### Minimum requirements
+Both environments are tested with a clean Ubuntu 20.04 LTS Installation (minimal installation).

+For development run you will need a disk space at least of ~16 GB in total.\
+Also the docker container of elastic search needs at least 2GB of RAM!

 ### Installation for Production